 Alexx is a twenty-something Kiwi solo traveller, currently on a mission to visit a new country every week for a year, with the route based off the cheapest flight available each week.
 Phew!
 She posts about all her adventures (and misadventures) on Instagram and on her blog, and she shares travel tips every week to show how to get the ultimate experience in each place she visits.

 Top tip: You know what they say, the early bird gets the best photos!
-If you’re looking for good lighting and landmarks without swarms of tourists, an early start to the day is your best bet.
+If you’re looking for good lighting and landmarks without swarms of tourists, an early start to the day is your best bet to use golden hour in photography.
 ‘Golden hour’ is the name of the period just after sunrise, where the sunlight makes everything look warm and beautiful, the ideal conditions for travel photos.
 You can use an app like PhotoTime to get the exact time for golden hour, but if you’re out shooting around sunrise time then you’re guaranteed to get some stunning natural lighting for your shots.

 Aside from perfect light, early mornings will mean you can get some of the most famous landmarks to yourself!
 Plan your early morning photo adventures to tick off the busiest places first to ensure you’re there before the crowds.
 You might have to deal with a couple of professional photographers, commuters walking or riding past or other savvy hobbyists like yourself, but there’s unlikely to be any selfie stick-toting tour groups hanging around at 7 am.
 Plus, get all your photos done in the morning and you can spend the rest of the day soaking up the good travel vibes without a camera or phone permanently attached to your hand.
 The dream!